Helios Education Foundation and College Success Arizona Launch College Engagement Scholarships

 In order to address the unprecedented drop in student postsecondary enrollment in Arizona, Helios Education Foundation, College Success Arizona, and other community partners are implementing an initiative to re-engage students in their education and offer an incentive scholarship to eligible students.

 Colleges and universities in Arizona are experiencing significant declines in student enrollment due to the COVID-19 pandemic, especially among first generation, low-income, and underserved students.

-Nationally, community college enrollment has fallen by 9.5 percent this year.
-In addition, Postsecondary enrollment for first-time freshmen (High School class of 2020) declined nearly 21.7 percent nationwide.
-In Arizona, statewide community college enrollment is down more than 16 percent.
+Nationally, community college enrollment has fallen by 21% this year.
+In addition, postsecondary enrollment for first-time freshmen (High School class of 2020) declined nearly 13% nationwide.
+In Arizona, statewide community college enrollment is down more than 16%.